JamesTurnerGit/CV/README.md

 ### Phase 4 Computers 2006-2007

 Responsible for repairing machines hardware and software.
 This job appealed directly to my love of puzzle solving.
 Each machine was a new puzzle for me to sink my teeth into.
-Expereienced working to tight deadlines and limited resoureces.
+Worked to tight deadlines and limited resources.
 ***

 ## <a name="Education">Education</a>